 The people behind the MacDefender/Mac Security malware fake antivirus that we reported here and here, have gotten a bit more sophisticated.
 In our security memo of May 2, 2011, we reported that while the application served was sophisticated, the web page used to deliver it showed a bogus Windows environment.

-Well, this fake antivirus is now served to Mac users from a page that resembles the Mac OS X Finder.
-Not exactly, of course – as you can see in the screenshot below, the fonts in the list aren’t correct, and the alert window isn’t a real Mac alert, but the sidebar is a copy of the Mac OS X Finder; there’s even a Dropbox folder.
+Well, this fake antivirus is now served to Mac users from a page that resembles the Mac OS X Finder, albeit imperfectly.
+As you can see in the screenshot below, the fonts in the list aren’t correct, and the alert window isn’t a real Mac alert, but the sidebar is a copy of the Mac OS X Finder; there’s even a Dropbox folder.
 Also, the malware in the list are real Mac malware names.